code16/sharp/docs/guide/sharp-uploads.md

 ## Use it!

-Let's pretend you already have data in this new table, here how to handle it.

 ### Properties

 By default, you can get the `file_name`, but also `mime_type` and file's `size`.

 ### Custom properties